iluvjava/Maths/Notebook 2.0 obsidian/README.md

 ```

 Yeah.
 That is all you need to read this obsidian notebook.
-If things are correctly setup, the following symbols and operator should be clearly typeseted.
+If things are correctly setup, the following symbols and operator should be clearly displayed.
 #### **Symbol Sets**

 $$